tangentsoft/mysqlpp/HACKERS.md

 possible to do it on Windows, but much harder; we cover the options below in a separate section.

-Two of the tools you need to do this are commonly available on Unixy systems, at least as an option: Perl 5, and autoconf 1.59 or higher.
+Two of the tools you need to do this are commonly available on Unixy systems, at least as an option: Perl 5, and GNU Autoconf 1.59 or higher.
 If they're not installed, you can probably run your system's package manager to install suitable versions.

 There's a third tool you'll need to bootstrap MySQL++, called Bakefile, which you can get from http://bakefile.org/  You will